Sun Bowl: Sponsorship

 The bowl's first title sponsor was John Hancock Financial, who entered a three-year, $1.5 million partnership in June 1986.
 This came at a time that corporate sponsorship was not common for bowl games, and followed the Fiesta Bowl entering a sponsorship agreement that had made its January 1986 edition the Sunkist Fiesta Bowl.
 In March 1989, with Sun Bowl organizers and John Hancock Financial negotiating a renewal of the sponsorship agreement, it was reported that an extension might involve renaming the bowl.
 That came to pass in June 1989, with the annual game changing its name to John Hancock Bowl.
 Cited as the reason for the change was that, under the prior agreement, the sponsor's name "wasn't mentioned enough in national media to justify the expense."
 Even after the formal name change, some newspapers continued to refer to it as the Sun Bowl.
 Five editions of the game were staged as the John Hancock Bowl, from 1989 through 1993.
 After the 1993 playing, John Hancock Financial reduced its support of the bowl game, to dedicate more of its promotional budget to the 1996 Summer Olympics.
 The name reverted to Sun Bowl, and to ensure the game would continue, the El Paso city council allocated $600,000 to cover expenses in case of a shortfall.

 Subsequent title sponsorship came from Norwest Corporation (1996–1998), which then merged into Wells Fargo (1999–2003), El Paso–based Helen of Troy Limited—using its brand names of Vitalis (2004–2005) and Brut (2006–2009)—and Hyundai Motor Company (2010–2018).

 In August 2019, it was announced that Kellogg's had been named the new title sponsor, and that the game would be branded as the Tony the Tiger Sun Bowl—referencing Tony the Tiger, the mascot of the company's cereal brand Frosted Flakes.
-A tradition begun during the Helen of Troy sponsorship is that gift packages given to players include a Sun Bowl-branded hair dryer, as Helen of Troy is a major manufacturer of that product.
+In 2023, Kellogg's spun off its cereal business as WK Kellogg Co.
+In July 2024, the Tony the Tiger sponsorship was renewed "for at least two more years."

+On September 15, 2026, the Sun Bowl Association announced that WK Kellogg Co would not renew its sponsorship agreement.
+Two days later, General Mills announced that it would become the new title sponsor via its Old El Paso brand, rebranding the game as the Old El Paso Sun Bowl.

 Conference tie-ins

-Until the league's demise in 1962, the Sun Bowl usually featured the champion of the Border Conference who was considered the "host" team against an at-large team.
+Until the demise of the Border Conference in 1962, the Sun Bowl usually featured the champion of that conference, which was considered the "host" team, against an at-large team.

-Starting with the 2011 edition, the bowl has been contested between teams from the Pac-12 Conference and Atlantic Coast Conference (ACC).

-The Sun Bowl is part of the ACC's pool arrangement where the Duke's Mayo (formerly Belk), Pinstripe, Music City, and Gator bowls each share choice of the conference's eligible teams following the College Football Playoff (CFP) and the Pop-Tarts Bowl (formerly known by several other names).
-The Sun Bowl can take any team ranked fourth through eighth in the ACC.

-The Pac-12 currently employs the Sun Bowl as its fifth choice, behind the CFP and the Alamo Bowl and Holiday Bowl.
+The bowl was later aligned with the Big Ten Conference, then established a longtime partnership with the Pacific-10 Conference, commonly known as the Pac-10 and later renamed the Pac-12.
+In 2010, the bowl entered a four-year contract with the Atlantic Coast Conference (ACC) along with the Pac-10.
+A later six-year contract with the ACC and Pac-12 ran through the 2025 edition—under that contract: